Council of Governors

 - 23 Governors elected by Trust Members across its six constituencies

-- six Governors appointed by partner organisations
+- eight Governors appointed by partner organisations

 Elections to the Council take place every year.
 Governors usually serve a three-year term which starts on 1 February.
 This is the date we became a Foundation Trust.
 Elected governors can only be re-elected twice and stand for up to nine years.